PatilKhushal/Morse_Code_Convertor/README.md

 <pre><b>Morse 2 Text Module</b> <br>
 <b>Description</b> : <br>
 Valid Input : Valid Morse Code (International Morse Code) <br>
-Output : It generates the equivalent text for the morse code (International Morse Code) and displays it
+Output : It generates the equivalent Alphanumeric Data for the Morse Code (International Morse Code) and displays it
-         the output is copied to clipbord so you coud use it later to paste
+         The output is copied to clipbord so you coud use it later to paste
 </pre>
 <br> <br> <br>
 <br> <br> <br>